rchtsang/ecs171-HAR/README.md

 Some setup is necessary to run code in this repository.
 If you are running a unix-based system (Darwin or Linux), there is a bash script `setup.sh` that can be run once that will create a conda environment and install any dependencies.
 Otherwise, things will need to be done manually as follows.

-PLEASE NOTE: anaconda is notoriously difficult to install, so **we assume that you have a working distribution of `conda` installed already**.
+PLEASE NOTE: anaconda is notoriously difficult to install, so **we assume that you have a working distribution of `conda` installed and added to PATH variable**.
 If you don't have that, we recommend installing Miniconda from the [official website](https://docs.conda.io/en/latest/miniconda.html) for a quick start up.
-**we also assume you have a working distribution of `node`**.
+**we also assume you have a working distribution of `node` added to PATH**.
 This can be installed directly as outlined on the [official node install guide](https://nodejs.org/en/download/) or with a [package manager](https://nodejs.org/en/download/package-manager/).

 1. Create a new conda environment from `environment.yml`.
 This should set you up immediately with all python dependencies.
+Don't forget to activate it before running any scripts!

 2. Download the WISDM Dataset from the UCI ML Repo.
-(For this we have provided a python script `setup-wisdm.py` that will setup the dataset folders as our scripts expect them.
+(For this we have provided a poratble python script `setup-wisdm.py` that will setup the dataset folders as our scripts expect them.
 Simply run `python3 setup-wisdm.py`)

 3. To run the webapp, `node` must be installed.